ndrwptrsn/regional_shipping_api/README.md

 ]
 ```

+##### Rules in plain english:
+Rule 1: check to see if the request item's seller is in the Seller table in the username column.
+Rule 2: check to see if the request item's category is in the Category table in the ebay_id column.
+Rule 3: check to see if the request items's price is great than or equal to 1000 cents ($10.00).
+Rule 4: check to see if the date of the request is between ...March and ...July.
+Rule 5: check to see if the request item's price is between 57777 cents ($577.77) and 59999 cents ($599.99).

 Because all of the eligibility rules are stored in the db using the same format, there are many, many permutations of possible rules that can be created, updated, and destroyed programmatically without having to touch the code at all.
 This is the strength of this approach.

 To that end, I focused my efforts on validations and tests instead of creating forms, buttons, and sliders on a front-end panel.
-It seems to make more sense to integrate these endpoints into a pre-existing admin front-end.
-To that end, most of the validations make sure that non-sensical rule objects do not get made.
+It seems to make more sense to integrate these endpoints into a pre-existing admin panel than to have a discrete one for the microservice.
+To that end, most of the validations present make sure that non-sensical rule objects do not get made.
 For example, a rule object which is looking for a price between [1099] doesn't make sense but a rule object looking for a price between [3599, 1099] does (order gets sorted, no big deal).
 I encourage you to try making rules that don't make sense as I did my best to cover these scenarios with specific, helpful error messaging.
 It is possible to update a rule so that it is no longer valid.
 In these cases I tried to provide messaging at the point of checking eligibility - if any of the rules are invalid, the eligibility endpoint will let you know.

 #### Adding Rules